Mindstormer619/Code-Notes/1. Projects/Learning MongoDB/Common Mistakes with MongoDB.md

 ----
 # Common Mistakes with [[MongoDB]]

+- Even though MongoDB doesn’t enforce it, it is vital to design a schema.
+- Likewise, indexes have to be designed in conjunction with your schema and access patterns.
+- Avoid large objects, and especially large arrays.
+- Be careful with MongoDB’s settings, especially when it concerns security and durability.
+- MongoDB doesn’t have a query optimizer, so you have to be very careful how you order the query operations.

 In hopes of making it easier for other people, here is a list of common mistakes.

 ## Creating a MongoDB server without authentication